Govind-Patwal/Govind-Patwal.github.io/README.md

 ## The Career Path
 I am currently seeking a Python Developer or Data Analyst position in the Sales or Project Management Industry.

+## Website Template Source
+Data Analytics and Visualization Bootcamp (University of Toronto) - Module 10.7.1 'Create a Portfolio'